loyalchow/screener-circleci-jekyll/README.md

 - Sets up a sample Jekyll website.
 - Installs the jekyll-sitemap plugin to auto-generate sitemap.xml.
-- Sets hostname on CI Server to "ci.server".
 - Runs Jekyll server on default port 4000.
+- Use [xip.io](xip.io) dynamic DNS service to create hostname that includes Git Branch name.
 - Starts a Screener Tunnel that exposes CI server to Screener Cloud browsers.
 - Runs a Screener test that crawls the Jekyll site's sitemap.xml file, automatically capturing a snapshot of each url in the sitemap.
+- Separate snapshots by Git Branch in order to differentiate regressions found in multiple feature branches / PRs.

 ## How To Run